CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 GitHub code refactoring refers to the process of restructuring and improving the quality of code in a GitHub repository without changing its external behavior.
 Code refactoring aims to enhance readability, maintainability, and performance while reducing technical debt and potential bugs.

-In this exercise, you will engage in a learning or practice activity where your primary objective will be to utilize GitHub Copilot for the purpose of code refactoring using C Sharp (C#) programming language.
+In this exercise, you will engage in a learning or practice activity where your primary objective will be to utilize GitHub Copilot for the purpose of code refactoring using C Sharp (C#) programming language and you will be Creating unit test functions using GitHub Copilot Chat.

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this lab, but the exact suggestion may vary.